CurtisColwell/StrainViz/README.md

 the input/ folder where example-molecule.xyz is [5]CPP and five fragment .xyz files are in the related folder.

-4. Run StrainViz to run multiple Gaussian jobs on each fragment and analyze the results.
-Specify the variable "molecule-name" so that it matches the geometry .xyz file and fragment folder, "processors-for-Gaussian" to be the number of processor for the Gaussian jobs, "level-of-theory" as a string that is the level of theory and basis set.
+4. Run StrainViz to run multiple Orca jobs on each fragment and analyze the results.
+Specify the variable "molecule-name" so that it matches the geometry .xyz file and fragment folder, "processors" to be the number of processor for the Orca jobs, "functional" as a string that is the functional and "basis" is a string that is the basis set.
 This script creates .tcl files for the bond, angle and dihedral strain for each fragment and the combination of the fragments.
 ```
-bash StrainViz.bash molecule-name processors-for-Gaussian level-of-theory
+bash StrainViz.bash molecule-name processors functional basis
 ```

 5. In VMD, open the "Tk Console" found under "Extensions", navigate to the